 There are no outdoor material storage areas planned for this project site.

-There are no offsite areas that discharge run-on to the project site.
+There are offsite areas that discharge run-on to the project site but they are limited to flows in the v-gutter at the east side of the project.

 There are no environmentally sensitive areas within the property.